pglevy/sms-com/about.md

 I graduated from Berklee College of Music in Boston where I studied piano, voice, songwriting, and music synthesis.

 I’ve written and recorded lots of songs for cable and network television in the U.S., and written songs for major label artists in Asia.
-I also released my own album in Indonesia and starThis is the base Jekyll theme.
-You can find out mored in a kids show in Singapore.
+I also released my own album in Indonesia and starred in a kids show in Singapore.

 I love working with kids to help them find their voice and have fun making cool music.